 Thanks to the rise of online share trading platforms in the past couple of decades, it’s now easier than ever before for Australians to buy and sell shares.
 Just like internet banking services have simplified the day-to-day hassle of managing your money, online share trading platforms make it quick and hassle-free to trade shares.

 But finding the right share trading platform for you can be a tricky proposition.
 Not only can the stock market be confusing for beginners, but there are also plenty of trading platforms available to choose from.

-In order to help make your decision as easy as possible, we’ve put together this handy guide to help you find the best share trading platform for your needs.
+In order to help make your decision as easy as possible, we’ve put together this handy guide to help you find a share trading platform that meets your needs.

 Get started trading shares

 Buying shares in a company effectively makes you a part-owner of that business, regardless of whether it’s a small IT startup firm or a global mining giant like BHP.
 The aim of the game when you invest in shares is to generate wealth, either through a rise in price of the shares your own, dividends a company pays to you (to give shareholders a portion of their profits), or through a combination of these options.

 Once you’ve found a share trading platform and you’re ready to start investing, it’s actually quite easy to get started buying and selling shares; you can start your investment portfolio by purchasing as little as $500 worth of shares.
 However, ensuring that you make successful trades is where it can get more difficult.